Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 • Last layer sets output size

-• Sizes must match: out(k-1) == in(k) → returns false if not
+• Sizes must match: out(k-1) == in(k) → returns false otherwise

 3. Optionally check NN_InputSize(h), NN_OutputSize(h)